Vegetarian Statistics 2026: Global Facts, Diet Trends & Market Growth

 A Study Conducted in the UK on 10,000 Participants Showed Vegetarians Are Twice More Likely To Develop Depression and Anxiety (Journal of Affective Disorders)

-While vegans are less likely to develop cancer, they are twice more likely to develop depression and anxiety than those who follow meat-based diets. (source)
+While vegans are less likely to develop cancer, they are twice as likely to develop depression and anxiety as those who follow meat-based diets. (source)

 Now, before you put aside your super-sized beef burger to gloat, the main reason for the increase in depression is when vegans or vegetarians follow a diet that’s not balanced with enough B vitamins.

-Being vegan is healthy, but it comes with the burden of eating a broad spectrum of foods to prevent deficiencies resulting from a drop in B vitamin and iron intake.
+Being vegan is healthy, but it comes with the burden of eating a broad spectrum of foods to prevent deficiencies resulting from a drop in B vitamins and iron intake.

 50% of Vegans and 7% of the Vegetarian Diet are Deficient in Vitamin B12 (Journal of Affective Disorders; MedicalXpress)